agargya123/airbnb-reviews-nlp/README.md

 git lfs install
 ```

-Once this is installed on your local machine, Git will automatically
+Once this is installed on your local machine, Git will automatically pull the required files from LFS.
+No extra steps needed.

-Now you can run the Airbnb-reviews-analytics notebook found under the "notebooks/" folder and make your changes!
+Now you can run the Airbnb-reviews-analytics notebook found under the "notebooks/" folder and perform your analysis!